 #3: Aren’t assault rifles only for killing people?

 There’s a mystique around ‘assault rifles’ that leads people to think they’re somehow better able to kill, or turn an incompetent boob into a Verhoeven-esque murder machine.
 The reality is that winning gunfights is about maximizing your percentages to get the advantage on an opponent who is also shooting at you.
-A modern rifle has some advantages in a gunfight– but it’s not a marked increase in effectiveness.
-Using completely imaginary numbers, we can say a rifle is 10% more efficient than a handgun; but when you’re fighting against someone who can’t fight back, it’s not a remotely useful metric to employ.
-It’s like saying you dunked the ball ten percent harder.
+A modern rifle has some advantages in a gunfight– but it’s not an asymmetrical increase in effectiveness.
+Inside of a 25 yard range, give or take, a handgun, rifle, or shotgun will produce pretty close results, all other factors being equal.
+For up to 100 yards, a shotgun or rifle is preferred, and a rifle only really pulls head advantageously at 100 yards or more.

 On the left is an M1 Garand, standard issue for US military troops… in World War II.
 On the right is a California- Compliant straight-stocked rifle.
 Neither of these would be affected by a so-called ‘assault weapons ban’.
-Both would be just as deadly in a shootout against unarmed targets.
+Both would be just as deadly in an attack against unarmed targets.
+So would a .38 revolver or a 12 gauge pump shotgun.

 #4: We should ban the high-capacity magazines at least, then!